-Content Marketing: Find Hidden Gold in Your Online Assets
+Content Marketing Audit: Hidden Gold in Your Online Assets

 Before diving into a content marketing plan, gather and organize all of the online content your business has created and distributed.

-Auditing your online content is an important element of any content marketing strategy.
+A content marketing audit is an important element of any content marketing strategy.
 Further, it’s an on-going process not something you do once and forget about it.

-Here are the seven steps to audit your online content to manage your online content assets.
+Here are the 7 steps to audit content marketing to manage your online content assets.